JuliaAI/MLJ.jl/docs/src/learning_networks.md

 N(rand(2))
 ```

-In fact, this is precisely how the `tranform` method is internally overloaded to work,
+In fact, this is precisely how the `transform` method is internally overloaded to work,
 when called with a node argument (to return a node instead of data).
 That is, internally
 there exists code that amounts to the definition